Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-3.md

 ## Summary

-In this post, I covered showed how to get data into and out of thread jobs using `-InputObject`, `-ArgumentList`, and `$using:`.
-In the next post I'll cover exception handling in thread jobs.
+In this post, I covered what happens when errors occur in the script block of `Start-ThreadJob`.
+It is the last in my series on thread jobs and I hope you have found them useful.
+My aim was to fill in some gaps in the documentation and provide practical examples of how to use thread jobs in PowerShell.
+There are other features I did not cover, so be sure to check the official documentation for more details.

 ## Links